hacklaen/EasyRad/README.md

 ### [?]

-When pressing this button optional information about the actual loaded template are displayed in a modal dialog box.
+When pressing this button optional information about the actual loaded template is displayed in a modal dialog box.

 [Information about the actual template](easyrad/img/docs/ui-info.png)

-## Copy
+### Copy

 When pressing this button the HTML content including the modifications of the input elements done by the user are rendered to plain text and copied to the system clipboard.